-Ultimately, Thailand is perhaps a rite of passage.
-If you’ve already lived with goat herders in Kazakhstan or battled frostbite on Mt Everest, then maybe it’s not quite for you.
-But if you’re simply looking for something fun, different, and adventurous, then it’s the perfect country to visit.
-So get ready for a carefree, foodalicious, touristy-but-amazing, sweet spicy stir fry of tropical travel goodness…
+I’ve been to Thailand three times now, and while other destinations may be less touristy, Thailand has so much to offer.
+If you’ve already lived with goat herders in Kazakhstan or battled frostbite on Mt Everest, then maybe it’s not quite adventurous enough for you.
+But if you’re simply looking for something fun, varied, and exotic, then it’s the perfect country to visit.

 Northwest of Chiang Mai is the Mae Hong Son province, Thailand’s least populous region.
 For a great road trip, you can rent scooters and ride the Mae Hong Son loop through these tranquil backwaters of Thailand, starting and ending in Chiang Mai or Pai.
 The small town of Soppong on this road is an amazing base for hiking and caving adventures.